babbins/baird-guitars/src/pages/guitars/blue-boy.md

 Hollow body electric fretless

 A light-weight hollow body electric bass.
-Although it is shaped and carved like a solid body electric it is loud enough for the player to hear it and enjoy its sound practice unplugged.
+Although it is shaped and carved like a solid body electric it is loud enough for the player to hear it and enjoy its sound, and practice unplugged.

 * Shielded hand wound single coil with hum canceling dummy coil
 * 34" scale